Patient incentives

 13.5%

-Although cost sharing reduces costs and thus premiums, it is sometimes controversial from a socio-political perspective.
-On the one hand, cost sharing is independent of the insured person's income and assets.
-This places a higher financial burden on poorer people.
-Accordingly, there is a conflict of objectives between cost reduction and social compatibility when determining the level of cost sharing.
-The last adjustment to the deductible and maximum amount of the excess took place in 2004.
-Since then, there have been several attempts to increase cost sharing, but they have all failed due to this conflict of objectives in favour of social compatibility.
-On the other hand, it is occasionally assumed that insured persons do not actually utilise necessary services because they cannot afford the cost sharing.
-This has a negative impact on the medical condition, which leads to higher costs.
-To counteract this somewhat, the co-payment is set lower for certain people (children and pregnant women).
+Although cost-sharing has a cost-reducing effect and thereby helps to moderate premiums, it is somewhat controversial from a socio-political perspective.
+On the one hand, cost-sharing is independent of the income and wealth of insured individuals, which results in a higher financial burden for poorer people.
+As a result, there is a trade-off between cost reduction and social acceptability when determining the level of cost-sharing.
+The last adjustment to the deductible and the maximum co-payment amount was made in 2004.
+Since then, there have been several attempts to increase cost-sharing, but all have failed due to this trade-off, favoring social acceptability.
+On the other hand, there is occasional concern that insured individuals might forgo necessary medical services because they cannot afford the cost-sharing.
+This could negatively impact their medical condition, potentially leading to higher costs in the long term.
+To address this, cost-sharing is set lower for certain groups, such as children and pregnant women.

-The existing conflict of objectives fundamentally calls for a political decision.
-However, this is only possible if there is clarity about the effects of cost sharing - both desirable and undesirable.
-The aim of our research listed below is therefore to gain a better understanding of the effects of cost sharing in order to create a reliable basis for the political decision-making process.
+The existing trade-off fundamentally requires a political decision.
+However, such a decision is only possible if there is clarity about the effects of cost-sharing—both desired and undesired.
+Our research projects listed below aim to better understand the impact of cost-sharing, providing robust foundations for the political decision-making process.